boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 The reduced-size encoding specified in {{Section 6.2 of !RFC7011}} is followed whenever fewer octets are needed to report observed safe and unsafe UDP options.
 For example, if only option Kinds <= 32 are observed, then the value of the udpSafeOptions IE can be encoded as unsigned32, or if only option Kinds <= 63 are observed, then the value of the udpSafeOptions IE can be encoded as unsigned64.

+Given the Kind structure of safe and unsafe UDP options, distinct IEs are defined to report safe and unsafe UDP options rather using one single IE that would multiplex both types of option.
+The design in the document is compatible with the use of the reduced-size encoding.

 The presence of udpSafeExperimentalOptionExID (or udpUnsafeExperimentalOptionExID) is an indication that the SAFE (or UNSAFE) Experimental option is observed in a Flow.
 The presence of udpSafeExperimentalOptionExID (or udpUnsafeExperimentalOptionExID) takes precedence over setting the correspoding bit in the udpSafeOptions (or udpUnsafeOptions) IE for the same Flow.
-In order to make use of the reduced-size encoding in the presence of udpSafeExperimentalOptionExID (or udpUnsafeExperimentalOptionExID) IE, the Exporter SHOULD NOT set to 1 the EXP (or UEXP) flags of the the udpSafeOptions (or udpUnsafeOptions) IE that is reported for the same Flow.
+In order to make use of the reduced-size encoding in the presence of udpSafeExperimentalOptionExID (or udpUnsafeExperimentalOptionExID) IE, the Exporter MUST NOT set to 1 the EXP (or UEXP) flags of the the udpSafeOptions (or udpUnsafeOptions) IE that is reported for the same Flow.

 Transport (including MTU) considerations are discussed in {{Section 10 of !RFC7011}}.

 # Examples {#sec-ex}

+## Reduced-size Encoding

 Given UDP Kind allocation in {{Section 10 of !I-D.ietf-tsvwg-udp-options}} and the option mapping defined in {{udpOptions}} of this document, fewer octets are likely to be used for Flows with mandatory UDP options.